 I liked the idea of the pivoting handle, and I wasn’t alone — the bag won the Product Innovation Award at last year’s International Travel Goods Show.
 In practice, though, it wasn’t such a hit.
 When I filled up the suitcase and began walking around with it, the shortness of the handle meant the top of the bag banged into the back of my thigh with each step.
 I could avoid it by holding my arm out to the side, but the position felt unnatural and made the bag seem heavier.

 To make sure it wasn’t just me, I took the bag for a spin around the office and let a few colleagues try it out.
 It turns out that your height (or perhaps your wingspan?) may determine how comfortable this suitcase is to walk with.
 The tallest person in our office — at 6’7″ — called the bag “the most comfortable suitcase I’ve ever used.”
 The other folks who were able to pull the bag smoothly were 6’0″ and 6’1″, respectively.
 But my less lanky colleagues, ranging from 5’0″ to 5’10”, ran into the same problem I did, with the bag hitting their legs as they walked.
 It seems that shorter arms and the shorter pivoting handle make for a bad combination.

 The Ultimate Guide to Travel Packing

-Want to win a set of gently used red packing cubes?
-Leave a comment below by 11:59 p.m.
-ET on October 27, 2014.
-We’ll pick one person at random to win the bag.
-This giveaway is open only to residents of the Lower 48 United States and the District of Columbia.
+Want to try it out for yourself?
+We’re giving away our (gently used) suitcase!
+Just leave us a comment below by 11:59 p.m.
+ET on March 12, 2015.
+We’ll pick one winner at random to win the Pivotal Soft Case Gear Bag.
+This giveaway is open only to residents of the lower 48 United States and the District of Columbia.
 To read the full contest rules, click here.